 Many states and the Federal Communications Commission (FCC) won’t allow cannabis ads on broadcast radio, but satellite radio isn’t considered to be broadcast as far as the FCC is concerned.
 That means you could have success placing ads in targeted satellite radio programs.

 Outreach can be extremely effective – not just traditional media outreach but also online publisher outreach.
 What sites publish content related to your business?
 Find them and pitch your story ideas.
 Even if a traditional media company won’t write a story about your brand, you might be able to write an article and get it published on an influential blog.

 The power of email marketing comes from your list of subscribers – a list that you have complete control over.
 Use it to build relationships with consumers that lead to sales and word-of-mouth marketing.
 Just be sure to choose an email marketing tool that allows you to send messages related to marijuana and always follow email marketing best practices.

 Be present at industry events.
 It’s that simple.
 The cannabis industry is growing quickly, but it’s still a fairly new industry.
 Consumers are still learning about marijuana products, and they attend events to become better educated.
 Attend industry events and speak with consumers and the press.
-You might even want to hold your own events!
-They don’t have to be huge conferences.
-Hold local events to educate your community.
-This type of brand building not only helps drives sales today but also helps build your brand reputation, which is essential when the market becomes more competitive in the future.

 In-store experiential marketing offers a number of opportunities to marijuana businesses.
 For example, set up an iPad in your store to capture customers’ email addresses (to build your email marketing list).
 You can even include a survey to learn about your customers’ preferences to better target them in your future email campaigns.